Waukesha Christmas parade attack: Criminal history

-Brooks was also arrested five months and five weeks prior to the dispute for domestic violence while staying at the Country Hearth Inn in Union City, Georgia, when a witness told police that he confronted Brooks after hearing Brooks arguing and beating up his ex-girlfriend on the other side of the wall repeatedly in a hotel room.
-According to WXIA-TV, Brooks flashed a firearm in front of her during the argument.
-After spending the rest of the day behind bars at the East Point Law Enforcement Center in East Point, Brooks appeared in court the following day on May 28 and ended up receiving a signature bond, but never made it to its signature court date.
+Five months and five weeks prior to the Waukesha attack, Brooks was arrested in relation to domestic violence while staying at the Country Hearth Inn in Union City, Georgia.
+A witness told police that he was staying in the room next to Brooks when he overheard him arguing with and beating up his ex-girlfriend, causing the witness to confront Brooks.
+According to WXIA-TV, Brooks flashed a firearm in front of the ex-girlfriend during the argument.
+After spending the rest of the day being held at the East Point Law Enforcement Center in East Point, Brooks appeared in court the following day on May 28.
+He received a signature bond but never made it to its signature court date.